haticecandan/HaticeCandan/README.md

-Hi 👋, I'm Hatice Candan from Turkey.
+<h1 align="center">Hi 👋, I'm Hatice Candan</h1>
 I am Engineer and interested in Machine Learning and Data Science with Python.

 I am open to freelance projects and job offers.